oskarberg/Deal-Alerter/README.md

 # DealAlerter

-A simple script to notify user when specific products are available on sale across multiple websites.
+A simple script to notify user when watchlisted products are on sale across multiple websites.
+Websites: bjjfanatics.com, wrestlingfanatics.com, dynamicstriking.com

 # Features